pmcrockett/sketchy/README.md

-# odin-etch-a-sketch
+# sketchy
-Etch-A-Sketch project from The Odin Project

-Sketchy improves on the Odin version by adding click-and-drag-to-draw rather than hover-to-draw, ensuring continuous lines even with screen lag, adding flood fill (right click), implementing an animate mode that redraws the image, and auto-resizing the canvas when the window size changes.
+Simple drawing program

+Left click to draw; right click to fill.

+Sketchy began as a project from The Odin Project but has grown substantially beyond the original scope.
+Most notably, Sketchy uses a canvas element rather than divs to represent pixels, can create animations by cycling through the drawing history, and can export .png and .gif files.